cloudersolutions/website/README.md

 ## Deployment

-1. Push changes to `main`
-2. Upon successful verification, the changes are pushed to `production`
+Changes are automatically deployed to production via GitHub Actions.
+When changes are pushed to the main branch, they are first verified.
+Upon successful verification, the changes are then promoted and pushed to the production branch, triggering a production deployment.
-3. Changes are pushed to production